 I had zero expectations for our Women’s Open Division team except that everyone train hard and do her best during the race.
 We’d started out as submasters, but moved to the Open Division when we accepted a 25-year old as our 7th and a 16-year-old as our eighth team member, giving us a wide age range, from 16 (25, 33, 38, 44, 53, 54) to 57, for a total of 320 years of life experience.
 Less than two weeks before the race, smoke from the BC fires was still hanging around Crystal Mountain.
 Two years prior, Ragnar canceled their first Washington State trail race due to excessive smoke.
 We hoped it wouldn’t happen this year.
 And it didn’t.
 Here’s my assessment of RTR, for what’s it’s worth.

 Parking: Thursday night before the Friday-Saturday race, we arrived at Crystal Mountain’s Parking Lot B, as allowed, at 4:00 pm.
 The parking contractor crew of five was unprepared and uninformed.
 A woman greeted us with, “They’ll re-park you so just get in line.”
-Whatever that meant.
 Dozens of cars lined up while workers in fluorescent Ragnar Volunteer vests stood around looking frustrated, having been given no more instructions than to just show up.
-It looked like it was going to be a long day.
 The line began to move 30 minutes later with just one worker collecting the $20 each vehicle was forced to fork out, marking cars as paid, and sending them on their way.
 Just before 5:00 pm, they queued us up to drop stuff off.